 - 1984-11-3, Schenectady Gazette - William Gibson Puts New Meaning Into ‘Raggedy Ann' Musical

 Even if we think these emotions are too intense for young children, they deserve validation and not just a distraction.
-Loneliness, grief, and isolation lead in this case to a "broken heart", which is healed through the love and care of people around you.
-We hope the audience comes away with the willingness to acknowledge their nightmares, to tell the child within them that their fears are heard, and there are people who care.
+Loneliness, grief, and isolation, in this case, lead to a "broken heart," which is healed through the love and care of people around you.
+We hope the audience comes away with the willingness to acknowledge their nightmares, to tell the child within them that their fears are heard, and that there are people who care.

 Q: Does RARE have interest in the rest of the Raggedy Ann franchise?

 A: RARE is very close with the larger community of Raggedy Ann collectors!
-We enjoy participating in the Raggedy Ann Rally each year in Arcola, and have made many friends in our multiple years attending.
-We're all doll collectors ourselves, and love to share the warmth and joy of the characters even outside of the musical.
-Rag Dolly is not the only piece of Raggedy Ann media we work to preserve, and as side projects we also digitize movies, records, books, and cassettes that risk being lost to time.
-These are, however, just side projects.
+We enjoy participating in the Raggedy Ann Rally each year in Arcola and have made many friends in our multiple years of attendance.
+We're all doll collectors ourselves and love to share the warmth and joy of the characters even outside of the musical.
+Rag Dolly is not the only piece of Raggedy Ann media we work to preserve; as side projects, we also digitize movies, records, books, and cassettes that risk being lost to time.
+These, however, are just side projects.